 Closing on a reverse mortgage is similar to closing on the purchase of a home with a typical mortgage.

-After you submit your application, the lender will process the loan.
-That involves reviewing the details you’ve provided and asking for clarification if needed.
+After you submit your application, the lender will process the loan during underwriting.
+That involves reviewing the details you’ve provided and asking for clarification, if needed.
 The lender also will order a home appraisal.

 Once your loan is approved, you’ll be ready to close.
 That means sitting down with a professional and signing a lot of reverse mortgage closing documents.
 You should review the documents to make sure the terms are correct, including the amount and frequency of payments you’ll receive, the interest rate, and the fees you’ll pay.

-The loan’s fees often get rolled into the balance, so you don’t have to pay closing costs out of pocket.
+The loan’s fees often get rolled into the balance to prevent the borrower from having to pay closing costs out of pocket.

-These are some frequently asked questions about required reverse mortgage forms.
+These are answers to some frequently asked questions about required reverse mortgage forms.

 If you get a reverse mortgage, you keep the title and deed as long as you live in the home.
 You remain responsible for the upkeep of the home, and paying for property taxes and homeowners insurance.